caelumpirata/Kubernetes/git_workflow.md

 your another colleagues might have made some changes while working in same project while you were away !

+✅ `it means when you push from your side, your push branch will have the latest code from other people + the code you changed particularly in this branch`

 and this is mandatory step for smooth workflow